jambalong/portfolio/src/resume.md

 ## Operations Team Lead, Bon Appétit Management Company

-### 2023 - 2024
+### SEPTEMBER 2023 - MAY 2024

 - Leveraged process optimization to increase workflow efficiency by 20%.

-- Streamlined inventory management, reducing prep time by 25% through systemized organization techniques.
+- Streamlined inventory management, reducing prep time by 25% through systematized organization techniques.

 - Maintained high standards of quality, boosting customer satisfaction by 15% using data-driven feedback.

 ## Data Management Coordinator, National Intercollegiate Rodeo Association

-### 2022
+### JULY 2021 - SEPTEMBER 2021

 - Accurately maintained data for over 100 rodeo events using an internal database, ensuring 100% data integrity and accuracy.

 - Optimized information processing workflows, contributing to a 25% increase in overall event management efficiency.

+- Improved the efficiency of filing applications for over 100 rodeo events by 30%, ensuring timely submissions and adherence to organizational requirements.

 ## Mortgage Product Specialist, Banner Bank

-### 2021
+### JANUARY 2021 - MARCH 2021

 - Supported 150+ clients by guiding them through mortgage product options using data-driven insights.

 - Monitored and optimized loan pipelines, ensuring timely updates for 95% of customers with proactive tracking systems.

+- Increased client interaction efficiency by 25% by utilizing CRM tools to track customer inquiries and follow-ups, resulting in improved satisfaction ratings.

-## Sales Roles, (Spectrum, OSL Retail Services, and Walmart)
+## Sales Operations Associate, (Spectrum, OSL Retail Services, and Walmart)

-### 2016 - 2020
+### YEAR 2016 - YEAR 2020

-- Consistently exceeded sales targets by 20%, leveraging customer data analytics for targeted product recommendations.
+- Promoted and sold products at Spectrum, recognized for the highest team sales in July, contributing to a 15% increase in revenue.

-- Managed 100+ customer inquiries daily, improving transaction efficiency by 30% through streamlined CRM processes.
+- Improved transaction efficiency by 30% at OSL Retail Services through effective management of customer requests and inventory.

+- Delivered exceptional customer service by promptly addressing inquiries and resolving issues, leading to a 15% increase in customer satisfaction ratings.

 ----